 The next price range is around $180 per night.
 See reviews improve; check out Wingate by Wyndham as an example.

 There’s a lot more choice if you can stretch to $250 per night, for example, Tru by Hilton.

-- Things to Do in Myrtle Beach at Night
+- Romantic Things to Do in Charleston

-- Free things to do in Charleston
+- Free Things to Do in Charleston

-- Where the locals eat in Charleston
+- Where to Eat in Charleston